mth/yeti/doc/reference.rst

 in the Yeti type system.

-The bindings free type variables (collected when the binding was created) need to be replaced with new ones during the copy.
+The bindings free type variables (collected when the binding was created) are replaced with new ones during the copy.
 New type variable is created and paired with each free type variable of the binding, creating a dictionary mapping from original type variables to the new ones.
 The bindings usage site scope depth is assigned to the created type variables.

 Any part of the binding types graph are copied, if it provides path from the root of binding type to any of its free type variables.